 She will take a short break Monday to attend a rally with McCain in Ohio, before heading to Arizona.

-are moving in Obama's way not unlike how he grinded out a victory in the nominating process.
+The results are that the Electoral Maps are moving in Obama's way not unlike how he grinded out a victory in the nominating process.
 Volunteering with the campaign my colleague and I have commented that going back to last year the campaign has always done things correctly.
 The biggest thing was staying focused on what actually wins nominations and elections----delegates.
 Currently the maps are moving in directions as the we get withing 5 weeks of the final voting day.
 This is what the state polls add up as the math (or map) picture emerges:

 Chuck Todd and MSNBC's political team crunched the polls illustrating how the electoral map is now in favor of Obama, with a couple of real surprises: